mmervecerit/CS342_Assignment1/README.md

 ### **Patient**
 - `init`: initializes a patient with a automatically generated patient ID, it doesn't require blood type to be known at the time of creation.
-- `calculateAge`: Computes the patient’s age.
+- `calculateAge`: Computes the patient’s age and returns it in years.
 - `returnDonorBloodTypes`: Lists compatible blood types for transfusion.
 - `prescribeMedication`: Adds a medication while preventing duplicates.
 - `returnactiveMedications`: Retrieves active medications, sorted by date.